caseyg/awesome/TOPICS.md

 *   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The Web Data API for AI - Turn entire websites into LLM-ready markdown or structured data

 *   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - React UI + elegant infrastructure for AI Copilots, AI chatbots, and in-app AI agents.
-The Agentic last-mile 🪁
+The Agentic Frontend 🪁

 *   [meta-llama/llama-cookbook](https://github.com/meta-llama/llama-cookbook) - Welcome to the Llama Cookbook!
 This is your go to guide for Building with Llama: Getting started with Inference, Fine-Tuning, RAG.
 We also show you how to solve end to end problems using Llama model family and using them on various provider services